Articles » Latest Articles

 A Complete Guide to Ultimate Beneficial Owners (UBO) - Red Flag Alert

-Any UK business that does not take an interest in the ultimate beneficial owners of its clients is in danger of non-compliance with the UK’s anti money laundering (AML) regulations and customer due diligence standards—and non-compliance with these regulations is a criminal offence.
+Any UK business in the regulated sector that does not take an interest in the ultimate beneficial owners (UBOs) of its clients is in danger of non-compliance with the UK’s anti money laundering (AML) regulations and customer due diligence standards.
+Companies found to be in non-compliance face still fines and penalties whilst individuals can be punished with fines, professional disqualification, and even custodial sentences.

-But what is ultimate beneficial ownership, and why are they so important?
+But what is ultimate beneficial ownership, how do beneficial owners differ from legal owners, and why are they so important?

-A beneficial owner is the person or entity who effectively owns an asset, even if their name isn't on the paperwork.
-Identifying ultimate beneficial ownership within a company is an important part of any UK business' customer due diligence processes. .
+A beneficial owner is a person or entity who effectively owns an asset, even if their name isn't on the paperwork.
+Identifying ultimate beneficial ownership within a company is an important part of any UK business' AML customer due diligence processes. .

 In this guide we go into more detail about what a beneficial owner is, how a beneficial owner differs from a legal owner, and why the beneficial owner can be different from the legal owner of an asset.